Silverr12/DMA-CFW-Guide/README.md

 ### Once you've read through all this,
-and you have any questions, problems with your firmware or suggestions, feel free to join [my Discord](https://discord.gg/reEgerZX3u) for support
+and you have any questions, problems with your firmware or suggestions, feel free to join my [Discord](https://discord.gg/reEgerZX3u) for support.

 ### Additional Credits
 Ulf Frisk for [pcileech](https://github.com/ufrisk/pcileech) <br />